ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v40.md

 IBM and its Business Partners are working to complete full certification and to finalize the vSAN listing in the VMware Compatibility Guide for all new firmware and drivers necessary to support vSphere 7.0u1a.

-Final certification is planned for 26 February 2021.
+Final certification is planned for 19 March 2021.
 However, this date is subject to change.
 Until certification is complete, {{site.data.keyword.cloud_notm}} provides best-effort support on any issue.

 Until the certification is complete, you might see the following warning messages: